 Vancouver Hikes in the City

-Even when staying in the heart of Vancouver you are only a couple of minutes away from amazing back country wilderness.
-These hikes are all located on the edge of city, easy to reach with metro and bus local public transport system.
+Even when staying in the heart of Vancouver you are only a couple of minutes away from the amazing backcountry wilderness.
+These hikes are all located on the edge of the city, easy to reach with the metro and bus local public transport system.

 Lynn Headwater Regional Park

-Lynn Headwaters is the largest of Vancouver’s regional parks, it is a beautiful park with many hiking trails to explore for all skill levels.
+Lynn Headwaters is the largest of Vancouver’s regional parks, it is a beautiful park with many hiking trails and a great option to explore for all skill levels.
 The park has 74 km of trails.
-Routes in the park range from fairly flat trails with easy to walk boardwalks to backcountry trails with difficult sections that involves not only hiking but also some scrambling.
-Lynne Park was the first place that I went hiking in Vancouver and I was very impressed to find such beautiful forest hikes right in the city!
+Routes in the park range from fairly flat trails with easy-to-walk boardwalks to backcountry trails with difficult sections that involve not only hiking but also some scrambling.
+Lynne Park was the first place that I went hiking in Vancouver and I was very impressed to find such beautiful forest hikes to do right in the city!

 Public Transport to The Lynn Headwater Park